Why optional stopping can be a problem for Bayesians: When Problems arise: Subjective vs. Pragmatic and Default Priors

 In practice, most Bayesians are pragmatic, striking a balance between `flat', `uninformative' priors, prior knowledge and ease of computation.
 In the present example, they might put a Gaussian prior with mean $\mu$ on the effect size instead, truncated at $0$ to avoid negative means.
 But then there is the question what variance this Gaussian should have --- as a pragmatic Bayesian, one has to acknowledge that there will always be arbitrary or `convenience' aspects about one's priors.
-This is the second reason why it is interesting to study not just prior calibration, but also strong calibration for the parameter of interest.\\
+This is the second reason why it is interesting to study not just prior calibration, but also strong calibration for the parameter of interest.

 Thus, both from a purely objective and from a pragmatic Bayesian point of view, strong calibration is important.
 Except for nuisance parameters with Type~0 priors, we cannot expect it to hold precisely (see \cite{GuHM16} for a related point) --- but this is fine; like with any sensitivity or robustness test, we acknowledge that our prior is imperfect and we merely ask that our procedure remains reasonable, not perfect.
 And we see that by and large this is the case if we use a fixed sample size, but not if we perform optional stopping.
 In our view this indicates that for pragmatic Bayesians using default priors, there is a real problem with optional stopping after all.
 However, within the taxonomy defined above, we implicitly used Type I priors (Cauchy) here.
-Default priors are often of Type II and III, and then, as we will see, the problems get significantly worse.\\
+Default priors are often of Type II, and then, as we will see, the problems get significantly worse.

-As a final note, we note that in our strong calibration experiment, we chose parameter values here which we deemed `reasonable', by this we mean values which reside in a region of large prior density.
-We repeated the experiment for many other such values and always obtained similar results.
-Whether our choices are truly reasonable is of course up to debate, but we feel that the burden of proof that our values are `unreasonable' lies with those who want to show that Bayesian methods can deal with optional stopping even with default priors.
+As a final note, we note that in our strong calibration experiment, we chose parameter values here which we deemed `reasonable', by this we mean values which reside in a region of large prior density --- i.e.\ we sampled from $\mu$ that are not too far from $\mu_0$.
+Sampling from $\mu$ in the tails of the prior would be akin to `really disbelieving our own prior', and would be asking for trouble.
+We repeated the experiment for many other values of $\mu$ not too far from $\mu_0$ and always obtained similar results.
+Whether our choices of $\mu$ are truly reasonable is of course up to debate, but we feel that the burden of proof that our values are `unreasonable' lies with those who want to show that Bayesian methods can deal with optional stopping even with default priors.